Witnesses describe 'scary' YouTube shooting

 RELATED: 1 dead, 4 injured in shooting at YouTube HQ in San Bruno

 He says he ran toward the nearest exit which turned out to be toward the shooter.
-A co-worker, bleeding rom her chin, ran toward him shouting, "She's behind us."
+A co-worker, bleeding from her chin, ran toward him shouting, "She's behind us."

 Together, they took off in the opposite direction and barricaded themselves in a conference room.